Professor Siggi Gudergan

-Siggi Gudergan is Professor of Strategy and Deputy Dean of Waikato Management School.
+Siggi Gudergan is Professor of Strategy at the Waikato Management School.

 His research can be categorised into three areas: Business Strategy & Strategic Management (including entrepreneurship, innovation, organisational change & performance; and international business & management); Services & Customer Decision Making; and Partial Least Squares Structural Equation Modelling (PLS-SEM).

 He has the equivalents of a Bachelor and Master degree, respectively, in business administration and economics from the RWTH-Aachen (Aachen University of Technology in Germany).
 In his Master he specialized in Economics, Finance and Production & Operations Management.
 He has gained a PhD in Management from the former Australian Graduate School of Management (the degree was awarded by both the University of Sydney and UNSW) with a thesis that addresses the Performance and Governance of Strategic Alliances.

 He has published a substantial number of studies including two research books and numerous papers in refereed journals (including papers in top-level journals).
 He has also received Distinguished/Best Paper Awards for both journal and conference publications.